 Parametric rarely seeks to enter into securities transactions on behalf of a client in which an Affiliated Broker-Dealer will act as principal.
-In the event this occurs, Parametric will disclose to the client that the trade will be conducted on a principal basis and obtain the client's consent in accordance with the provisions of and rules under the Advisers Act.
-Parametric will recommend that a client engage in such a transaction only when it believe that the net price for the security is at least as favorable as could have been obtained from another established dealer in such security.
+In the event this occurs, Parametric will disclose to the client that the trade will be conducted on a principal basis and obtain the client's consent in accordance with the provisions of and rules under the Advisers Act and as otherwise or additionally agreed by contract or by other applicable law.
+Parametric will recommend that a client engage in such a transaction only when it believes that the net price for the security is at least as favorable as could have been obtained from another established dealer in such security.
+Principal trades with an Affiliated Broker-Dealer will most commonly be conducted as a result of a request from a client.